 So, it is possible for other animals to develop symptoms similar to Down Syndrome.
 But what about dogs?

 As we said before, researchers and veterinarians are not completely sure (or in agreement) that dogs can develop Down Syndrome.
 However, dogs can develop Down Syndrome-like symptoms.
 It’s clear that genetic mutations can develop in dogs, but they may not develop the same trisomy 21 that humans can develop.
+Genetic material can cause disabilities in animals and very often dog owners do not become aware of their pup’s potential to have genetic diseases.

 Genetic Conditions that Resemble Down Syndrome in Dogs